 Critical acclaim has been received for her portrayals of favourite operatic roles, such as Angelina Cenerentola, Olga Eugene Onegin, Hansel Hansel and Gretel, Dorabella Cosi fan Tutte, Siebel Faust, Rosina Il barbiere di Siviglia, Venus Tannhäuser, Ruggiero Alcina, Idamante Idomeneo, Vagaus Juditha Triumphans, Erisbe L'Ormindo, Suzuki Madama Butterfly; she was nominated for a Helpmann Award for her portrayal of Cherubino in Le nozze di Figaro.

-Her busy concert schedule has included works as varied as Schoenberg’s Pierrot Lunaire to producing an award-winning show for FRINGEWORLD.
-Fiona was a feature artist in Musica Viva’s Huntingdon Festival and has been a soloist in the ACO’s legendary performances of Bach’s Christmas Oratorio and Beethoven’s 9th Symphony.
+Fiona was a featured artist in Musica Viva’s Huntingdon Festival and has been a soloist in the ACO’s legendary performances of Bach’s Christmas Oratorio and Beethoven’s 9th Symphony.

-In 2019, Fiona continues a busy performance schedule, including the world premiere of Ned Kelly for Perth Festival, St Matthew Passion for WASO, appearing in Sweeny Todd for WA Opera, and as a soloist with the Australia Ensemble, MSO and Dvorak with Sydney Philharmonia Choirs.
+In 2019, Fiona continued a busy performance schedule, including the world premiere of Ned Kelly for Perth Festival, St Matthew’s Passion for WASO, Sweeney Todd for West Australian Opera, and appeared as soloist with the Australia Ensemble, Melbourne Symphony and Sydney Philharmonia Choirs.
 Fiona has also been appointed the West Australian State Manager for Musica Viva, and Artistic Director for the Government House Foundation, Perth.